The OCN Blog

 Nurses Share Their Thoughts on Meaningful Recognition

-Recently, as part of the Oregon Center for Nursing’s (OCN) 20th anniversary “Recognize Nursing” campaign, a new nurse, a nurse educator, and nurse leader shared what nurse recognition looks like and their thoughts on recognizing nursing in the future.
+Recently, the Oregon Center for Nursing (OCN) launched its 20th anniversary “Recognize Nursing” campaign.
+A new nurse, a nurse educator, and a nurse leader shared what nurse recognition looks like and their thoughts on recognizing nursing in the future.

 How nurses have been recognized

-When the virus started overwhelming U.S. hospitals, the public began thanking nurses for their sacrifice, often calling them heroes.
+When the virus started overrunning U.S. hospitals, the public began thanking nurses for their sacrifice and often calling them heroes.

-Jennifer Gentry, regional chief nursing officer for Providence Health & Services, noted that public recognition for nurses came in the form of yard signs, posters, food donations, writing campaigns from students, and media statements.
+Jennifer Gentry, regional chief nursing officer for Providence Health & Services, noted that public recognition of nurses came in the form of yard signs, posters, food donations, student writing campaigns, and media statements.

 That early recognition was helpful, said Gentry, MSN, RN, NEA-BC.
 “Nurses are sacrificing their bodies and hearts daily, and the knowledge that their community understood this and wanted to support them meant a lot.”